syncfusion-content/blazor-docs/blazor/listview/how-to/customize-listview-as-grid-layout.md

 ### Sort Items

 Listview can be sorted either in Ascending or Descending order.
 To enable sorting in your ListView, set `SortOrder` as `Ascending` or `Descending`.

-We can also set sorting after control initialization.
+You can also set sorting after control initialization.

 In the below sample, we have sorted in `Ascending` order.
 To sort it in descending, click on sort order icon and vice versa.